 – our inclination to avoid confronting people or earning their displeasure,

-Our insecurity prompts us to do what is necessary to be accepted by others so that we can stay in the tribe.
-And, in our efforts to be accepted, our skills, and our workload, improve.
+Our insecurity prompts us to do what is necessary to be accepted by others.
+And, in our efforts to be accepted, our skills and workload improve.
 The tribe benefits.

 I am saying that evolution ‘wants’ us to have a nagging, never ending insecurity because that keeps us striving to contribute on an ongoing basis.
 That prompts us to instinctively find ways to feel valued: by being good workers, good spouses, valuable teammates . . . and provided people express appreciation for our contribution, we can feel valued.
 Many people become good and productive people because of their efforts to keep feeling valued.